-1. The minimum size for new lots in areas dependent upon on-site subsurface wastewater treatment systems shall be determined by DES, but in no circumstances be less than the minimum lot size prescribed in the underlying zoning district.

-- 2. For projects in areas dependent upon on-site subsurface wastewater treatment systems, the total number of residential units in the protected shoreland shall not exceed one unit per 200 feet of shoreland frontage.
+- 1. The minimum size for new lots in areas dependent upon on-site subsurface wastewater treatment systems shall be determined by DES, but in no circumstances be less than the minimum lot size prescribed in the underlying zoning district. - 2.
+For projects in areas dependent upon on-site subsurface wastewater treatment systems, the total number of residential units in the protected shoreland shall not exceed one unit per 200 feet of shoreland frontage.
 All new lots within the Overlay District which abut a waterbody shall contain a minimum shoreland frontage of 200 feet. - 3.
 Setback.
-No new primary structure shall be located within 100' of the reference line.
-[See comments on the last page.] - 4.
-Accessory structures may be located between 20 and 100 feet from the reference line, provided that: - a.
+No primary structure shall be located within 100' of the reference line. - 4.
+Accessory structures may be located up to 20 feet from the reference line, provided that: - a.
 All natural ground covers remain intact; - b.
 Shrubs are trimmed or pruned to no less than three feet in height; and - c.
-The point score as defined in RSA 483-B:9 for trees and saplings is maintained. - 5.
+The point score for trees and saplings is maintained. - 5.
 Building Heights.
 No structure within the Shoreland District shall exceed 2 1/2 stories or 35' in height as measured from average ground level around the structure to the highest point on the roof excluding chimneys. - 6.
 Parcel Coverage by impervious materials shall not exceed 20%. - L. WATER DEPENDENT USES AND STRUCTURES.
 The following uses and structures are permitted within the shoreland protection district provided they comply with all applicable local, state and federal regulations. - 1.
-Marinas developed in accordance with the following: - a.
+Marinas developed in accordance with the following:

+- a.
 Minimum shoreland frontage shall be 300' with an additional 25' of shore frontage for each slip. - b.
 Off street parking shall be provided at a rate of 500 square feet per boat slip. - c.
 Submission of an environmental impact study which indicates mitigation measures to minimize potential negative impact on the public waters including but not limited to: - i.
 Measures to be taken to prevent leakage or spills of fuels, lubricants, waste products or other potential pollutants into the public waters. - ii.
-Assurances that impact on wetlands and related sensitive areas and habitats will be avoided. - d.
-Submission of a site plan for review by the planning board which includes location of parking, rest rooms, buildings and related support facilities with assurances that these facilities are permanently available to the project. - 2.
-Docks must be installed according to DES regulations and only seasonal docks are permitted. - 3.
-Swim rafts and moorings must be installed in accordance with all applicable state laws and rules adopted by the NH Department of Safety.
+Assurances that impact on wetlands and related sensitive areas and habitats will be avoided. - (d) Submission of a site plan for review by the planning board which includes location of parking, rest rooms, buildings and related support facilities with assurances that these facilities are permanently available to the project.